OptimiumHealth/Blazor-WASM-Server/README.md

 This project is a Net Standard 2.0 Razor Class Library which implements the UI and backing logic.
-GeneralComponents contains the usual Blazor suspects of MainLayout.razor, NavMenu.razor, and the _Imports.razor files as well as other useful components.
+GeneralComponents contains the usual Blazor suspects of MainLayout.razor, NavMenu.razor, and the _Imports.razor files as well as a custom navigation  component.
 This project does not change with the server or client side execution.